Mohamed-Elrayes/iOS-Journey/README.md

 - **Books by AppCoda**: AppCoda offers comprehensive guides and tutorials on iOS development, perfect for both beginners and intermediate learners.

-- **Stanford CS193p**: This is the well-known iOS Development course offered by Stanford University.
+- **[Stanford CS193p - Spring 2023](https://cs193p.sites.stanford.edu/2023)**: This is the well-known iOS Development course offered by Stanford University.
 It provides a deep dive into iOS app development using Swift.

 ## Project Structure